WeiShaoD/neuroimage-menu/docs/source/Linux_system/Linux_menu.rst

   cd ..              #go back to parent directory cd                 #go to the home directory

-make cakes and party directory
+Make cakes and party directory

 .. image:: make_cakes_party.PNG

-next, mv cakes to the party
+Next, mv cakes to the party

 .. image:: mv_cakes.PNG

-of course, cakes are always not enough for the party, so copy the pudding.
+Of course, cakes are always not enough for the party, so copy the pudding.

 .. image:: cp_pudding.PNG